axelk2014/axelk2014.github.io/_posts/2017-12-27-The-Force-effect.md

 ## Takeaway
-Based on the sampled games, it does suggest that the share price fell after Star Wars Battlefront 2 was released; however it also shows that the share price falls after most game releases.
+Based on the sampled games, it suggests that the share price fell after Star Wars Battlefront 2 was released; however it also shows that the share price falls after most game releases.

 The share performance chart (Figure 2) shows increases in share price in between game releases.
 It is possible that there are games I have not included in the visualisation that contributed to this, however FIFA, Battlefield and Star Wars would be considered major properties for EA.
 And of course there are likely many other factors not considered in this analysis that could affect share price.

+So, did the micro-transaction increase share price ?
+Clearly not in this case, however does the introduction of micro-transactions improve the share performance in general?
+Further research would be required...

 ### Further research:
 - Compare share price performance of other video game publishers (Nintendo, Rockstar)
 - Understand the Video game sales cycle (is a "15 day after release date" a reasonable metric?)
 - Detail the total revenue gained from sales (not just units sold)
+- See if other listed games companies share prices are affected with games that do have micro-transactions

 ### Links: